adrianbaertschi/git-history-visualizer/README.md

 is update correctly in call cases.

 Added the full path to every `Tree` object to have a unique id.

+##### 16.06.2021

+Introduced enum to model file change operations (ADD, REMOVE, MODIFY).
+Played around with the modify events, idea is to "flash" the nodes quickly.
+Learned about special characters in CSS selectors and `CSS.escape()`.

 ### Links